 The Stored User Names and Passwords Tool in Windows 11/10 lets you securely manage user names and passwords as a part of your profile.
 It lets you automatically enter saved user names and passwords for various network resources, servers, websites, and applications, to authenticate yourself.
 In this post we will see how to add, remove, edit, backup, restore Stored Usernames and Passwords & Credentials in Windows 11/10/8/7.

-Find stored Usernames and Passwords
+Find stored Usernames & Passwords in Windows 11/10

 The Stored User Names and Passwords box will open.